 A native of North Carolina, Cotton has addressed issues of race relations, multiculturalism/diversity, personal development and nonviolence education around the world.
 Following more than 20 years engaged in civil rights activities, Cotton spent 10 years as director of student activities at Cornell University.
 She also is one of the founding members of the National Citizenship School, which focuses creating publicly accountable institutions that reflect high democratic ideals and support individual capacity to live a meaningful life.

 “Having Ms. Cotton as our keynote speaker is a rare and rich opportunity for the Fox Valley,” said Kathy Flores, chair of the MLK Planning Committee and diversity coordinator for the city of Appleton.
 “While many people participated in marches during the Civil Rights era, Ms. Cotton had the honor of working side-by-side with Dr. King as a member of his staff.
 We hope many members of the community take advantage of her appearance and come hear her share her real-life experiences with us.”

 In addition to Cotton’s remarks, the King celebration will feature the presentation of the annual Jane LaChapelle McCarty Unity in Diversity Award.
 Given by Toward Community, the award honors an area individual who has made great strides in bringing different people in the community together.

 The celebration also features readings by area student winners of the annual Martin Luther King essay contest and musical performances led by Tim and Ezra Dorsey and 2008 Lawrence graduate Erica Hamilton.

 Lawrence University, "Annual Community Celebration Honors Martin Luther King Jr.’s Life, Legacy" (2012).
 Press Releases.
-Paper 157.
+157.